 - Light enters your eye through your cornea, which bends the light.

-- Your pupil adjusts in size according to the brightness of the light, getting bigger in dim light and smaller in bright light.
+- Your pupil adjusts in size, getting bigger in dim light and smaller in bright light.

-- The lens of your eye changes shape to focus the light onto your retina, according to whether you are looking at a near or far object.
+- Light passes through your pupil, onto the lens, which changes shape to focus the light onto your retina, according to whether you are looking at a near or far object.